michael-nix/Digital-Filters-and-Estimation/Estimation/Estimating Centripetal Acceleration.md

 \end{bmatrix}
 ```

-Since we’re using a constant acceleration and constant angular velocity model, that makes our model uncertainty matrix:
+Since we're using a constant acceleration and constant angular velocity model, that makes our model uncertainty matrix:

 ```math
 \mathbf{Q}_a =